 Apartments usually edge houses on gross rental yield in any city because entry prices fall faster than rents do.
 In Boston that pattern holds in an unusually muted form: the area's heavy condo stock pushes apartment prices closer to house prices, so the yield gap between the two property types is narrower here than in most US markets.
-Before operating costs, the city-wide long-term yield averages 4.2%, but actual figures span roughly 3% at the top end of the price range up to nearly 6% for smaller apartment stock, the real differentiator is bedroom count, neighbourhood, condition, and HOA exposure.
+Before operating costs, the city-wide long-term yield averages 4.0%, but actual figures span roughly 3% at the top end of the price range up to nearly 6% for smaller apartment stock, the real differentiator is bedroom count, neighborhood, condition, and HOA exposure.
 These are city medians across 34 Suffolk County ZIP codes; individual ZIPs sit well above or below.

 Long-Term Rental Yields by Bedroom Count